 - Wild Ginger (South Asheville) – Outstanding chicken pho.

-- Plant (North Asheville) – Lasagna Cruda, Asheville’s only fully vegan and vegetarian restaurant.
+- Plant (North Asheville) – Asheville’s only fully vegan and vegetarian restaurant.
+We love the Lasagna Cruda.

-- Copper Crown (East Asheville) – Inventive, New American bistro.
+- Copper Crown (East Asheville) – They serve inventive, New American bistro.

-- Moe’s BBQ (Biltmore Village) – Smoked chicken wings and griddled cornbread.
+- Moe’s BBQ – Head to Biltmore Village for smoked chicken wings and griddled cornbread.

-- El Kimchi (location changes daily) – Spicy korean burrito and bi bam bap are the way to go.
+- El Kimchi (location changes daily) – Spicy Korean burrito and bi bim bap are the way to go.

 Where to Stay in Asheville NC